 The Thread Story

-Thinking through these challenges facing many nonprofits and social enterprises, Loree realized her past work and experience put her in a unique position to develop a solution.
-Throughout her career at powerhouse fundraising nonprofits, she worked with many highly talented development professionals who could solve the talent problem.
-By bringing these seasoned professionals together at Thread, Loree sought to build a team that can work across various missions to make a greater impact with their talents.
-The Thread team supports nonprofits not just by helping to develop a strategy, but also partnering together to implement and support that strategy.
-By relieving over-stretched program staff of development activities, the high-functioning Thread team can more efficiently assist with bringing in funds so organizations can grow, advance their mission and become more attractive to development talent in the future.
+Thinking through these challenges, Loree realized that the many highly talented development professionals who she had worked with thus far in her career could solve the talent problem.
+By bringing these seasoned professionals together at Thread, Loree sought to build a team that can work across various missions to make a greater impact with their experience and expertise.
+The Thread team supports nonprofits not just by helping to develop a strategy, but by partnering together to implement and support that strategy as well.
+By relieving over-stretched program staff of development activities, the Thread team can more efficiently assist with bringing in funds so organizations can grow, advance their mission, and become more attractive to development talent in the future.

 The Thread vision is that great ideas and practices for solving social issues will never be held back by a lack of the necessary funds to realize their full potential.
 We do what we’re good at – fundraising – so our partners can do what they’re good at – changing the world.